The push-up is my favorite bodyweight exercise.

 I don’t care which variation you do.
 I don’t care if you do one every 30 minutes for the next 15 hours, or if you do all 30 at once.

 But I want you to do 30 push-ups today.

 And then leave a comment letting us know which type you did and how it went.

-We’ll select one person at random to give away a free membership to the Nerd Fitness Academy, where most of the videos in today’s article came from.
+If you’re looking for more specific instruction, check out the Nerd Fitness Academy, where most of the videos in today’s article came from.
 The Academy has workout plans, diet advice, and a leveling system where you earn experience points when you complete quests.